dmentipl/dmentipl.github.io/README.md

 ### Deploy

 A GitHub Actions workflow is used to deploy website.
-Any changes pushed to the master branch will automatically rebuild the website.
+Any changes pushed to the main branch will automatically rebuild the website.

 See [.github/workflows/deploy.yml](.github/workflows/deploy.yml) for details.